-The EBA recommends the implementation of the RW multiplier for unhedged retail and residential real estate exposures to individuals where the lending currency differs from the currency of the borrower's source of income, and that this should apply both to currently existing loans and newly originated loans.
-Furthermore, where institutions are unable to identify those loans with a currency mismatch, the RW multiplier should be applied to the whole stock of unhedged retail and residential real estate exposures to individuals denominated in a currency different from the national currency in the jurisdiction where the loan originated.
+The EBA recommends the implementation of the RW multiplier for unhedged retail and residential real estate exposures to individuals where the lending currency differs from the currency of the borrower's source of income, both currently existing loans and newly originated loans.
+Furthermore, where institutions are unable to single out those loans with a currency mismatch, the RW multiplier should be applied to the whole stock of unhedged retail and residential real estate exposures to individual denominated in a currency different from the national currency in the jurisdiction where the loan is originated.